-Long-term artificial nutrition and hydration may be given to people with serious intestinal disorders that impair their ability to digest food, thereby helping them to enjoy a quality of life that is important to them.
+Long-term artificial nutrition and hydration may be given to people with serious intestinal disorders that weaken their ability to digest food, and helping them to enjoy a quality of life that is important to them.
 Long-term use of tube feeding frequently is given to people with irreversible and end-stage conditions.
 Often, the treatment will not reverse the course of the disease itself or improve the quality of life.

 If you do not wish to receive CPR under certain circumstances, and you are in the hospital, your doctor must write a separate do-not-resuscitate (DNR) order in your medical record.
-If you are at home, some states including Ohio allow for a non-hospital or portable DNR order.
+If you are at home, some states, including Ohio, allow for an out-of-hospital or portable DNR order.
 This order is written by a physician and directs emergency workers not to start CPR.

-Mechanical ventilation often is used to assist a person through a short-term problem or for prolonged periods in which irreversible respiratory failure exists due to injuries to the upper spinal cord or a progressive neurological disease.
+Mechanical ventilation often is used to help a person through a short-term problem, or for prolonged periods in which irreversible respiratory (breathing) failure exists because of injuries to the upper spinal cord or a progressive neurological disease.
 Some people on long-term mechanical ventilation are able to live a quality of life that is important to them.
-For a dying patient, however, mechanical ventilation often merely prolongs the dying process until some other body system fails.
+For a dying patient, however, mechanical ventilation often merely extends the dying process until some other body system fails.
 It may supply oxygen, but it cannot improve the underlying condition.

 For many people, the benefits of dialysis and the quality of life they experience as a result, outweigh the burdens of dialysis.
 But for some people, the opposite is true – the burdens of dialysis outweigh the benefits, especially if they have a terminal condition in addition to kidney failure.
-When discussing end-of-life issues, make clear to your loved ones and your physician whether you would want kidney dialysis, especially if it would not provide you with a quality of life acceptable to you or if it would only prolonging your dying.
+When discussing end-of-life issues, make clear to your loved ones and your physician whether you would want kidney dialysis, especially if it would not provide you with a quality of life acceptable to you or if it would only prolong your dying.

 Stopping and starting treatment:

-The distinction often is made between not starting treatment and stopping treatment.
-However, no legal or ethical difference exists between withholding and withdrawing a medical treatment in accord with a patient's wishes.
-If such a distinction existed in the clinical setting, a patient might forgo treatment that could be beneficial out of fear that once started it could not be stopped.
+The distinction often is made between two issues: not starting treatment, and stopping treatment.
+However, there is no legal or ethical difference between withholding and withdrawing a medical treatment in agreement with a patient's wishes.
+If there were such a distinction in the clinical setting, a patient might decline treatment that could be helpful out of fear that once the treatment started, it could not be stopped.

 © Copyright 1995-2017 The Cleveland Clinic Foundation.
 All rights reserved.